 - Create products.
 This is what everyone loves to do.
 But most people do it for the wrong reasons.
-I’ve met a lot of people who tried to rush creating a product.
+I’ve met a lot of people who tried to rush into creating a product.
 As a result, no one bought it.
-I do recommend everyone to create something that’s scalable.
+I do recommend everyone create something scalable.
 But don’t see it as some kind of magical thing.
 I have a bunch of products and it still requires work.
 People make you believe in the “passive income lifestyle.”
 But that’s nonsense.
 Passive income streams are hardly ever passive.
 Most entrepreneurs create products and multiple income streams to diversify.
 It simply means less risk if you have multiple ways to generate value.

 There are a lot of misconceptions about building a career—online or offline.
 The number one reason there’s so much BS advice on the internet is that we’re impatient.

 I’m no different.
 I’d love to come up with an idea today, work on it tomorrow, and launch it the day after.
 Also, it would be great if a million people were excited about whatever I launched and they’d come to buy in droves.

 That doesn’t happen.
 But that’s okay.
 With the right skills and strategy, you can have a long career.
 Let’s say you’re 40 and you’re committed to working for as long as you can, which is one of the best things you can do in life.
 You might have another 40 years of work in you!
 FORTY.
 Just do the math based on how old you are.

 So take your time my friend.
 With a 40-year horizon, taking 4-5 years to build a foundation of skills is nothing.
 Here’s one thing that’s sure: You’ll profit from those skills for the rest of your life.
 Because that’s the only thing people can never take away from you.